ankitects/anki-manual/src/studying.md

 - **Again** should be pressed if your answer is incorrect.
 If your answer is partially correct, you should be strict with yourself: if it would count as a fail outside of Anki, then it counts as a fail in Anki as well.

-- **Hard** should be pressed if you weren't sure that your answer is correct or if you made a minor mistake.
+- **Hard** should be pressed if your answer is correct, but you had doubts about it or if you made a minor mistake.
 If your answer is 90% correct, press **Hard**.

 - **Good** should be pressed if your answer is correct, but it took some mental effort to recall it.